 The Company's accounting policy for equity instruments issued to consultants and vendors in exchange for goods and services follows FASB guidance.
 As such, the value of the applicable stock-based compensation is periodically remeasured and income or expense is recognized during their vesting terms.
-The measurement date for the fair value of the equity instruments issued is determined at the earlier of (i) the date at which the consultant or vendor's performance by the consultant or vendor's performance is complete.
-In the case of equity instruments issued to consultant, the fair value of the equity instrument is primarily recognized over the term of the consultant.
-In accordance with FASB guidance, an asset acquired in exchange for the issuance of fully vested, nonforfeitable equity instruments issued to classified as an offset to equity on the grantor's balance sheet once the equity instrument is guranted for accounting purposes.
-Accordingly, the Company records the fair value of nonforfeitable equity instruments issued for future consultants, the is in its consolidated balance sheets.
+The measurement date for the fair value of the equity instruments issued is determined at the earlier of (i) the date at which the consultant or vendor's performance is complete.
+In the case of equity instruments issued to consultants, the fair value of the equity instrument is primarily recognized over the term of the consultants, accordance with FASB guidance, an asset acquired in exchange for the issuance of fully vested, nonforfeitable equity instruments should not be presented or classified as an offset to equity on the grantor's balance sheet once the equity instrument is granted for accounting purposes.
+Accordingly, the Company records the fair value of nonforfeitable equity instruments issued for future consulting services as prepaid consulting fees in its consolidated balance sheets.